-If the ‘new normal’ in 2020-21 was remote working, the ‘new normal’ for 2021-22 looks to be a blended work environment, with workers dividing their time between the home office and the workplace.
-If we’ve learnt one thing over the past fifteen months, it’s that cyber security is more challenging when staff work remotely.
-According to the National Crime Agency, ransomware attacks have increased dramatically in the UK this year, often accessing networks through phishing, remote desktop protocol services and via VPNs.
+If we’ve learnt one thing since the start of the pandemic, it’s that cyber security is more challenging when staff work remotely.
+According to the National Crime Agency, ransomware attacks have increased dramatically in the UK this year, with access to networks obtained through phishing, remote desktop protocol services and VPNs.

 Whether your workforce is remote, in-person or hybrid, cyber threats are on the increase for organisations of all sizes.
 With (we hope) the worst of the pandemic behind us, now is a good time to ask your IT department some simple questions about your existing cyber security arrangements.